nameless-and-blameless/TAG/reports/Cigarettes.md

 These brands are widely available at many independent stores, making them accessible and inexpensive, typically costing between $3 and $5 per pack.
 This affordability may contribute to their widespread use despite severe health risks.

 **Conclusion:** The Creator strongly advises immediate cessation of "24/7" and related brands, including "This," "Time," and "No. 6," due to their intentional and severe impact on male fertility.
 Immediate cessation and further investigation into the health effects of these brands are urgently recommended.

+> [!NOTE]
+> The likelihood of encountering other significant health hazards with this product is substantially higher compared to the use of other brands not listed.